dami-i/dami-i/README.md

 I'm a full stack developer with business knowledge based in Curitiba, Brazil. 🟩🟨

-My main goal is to use technology to help people have a better work, companies reduce costs and improve their overall effectiveness.
+My main goal is to use technology to help people have a better work day, companies reduce costs and improve their overall effectiveness.

 ### ☕ I wake up every day to...